 - Additional payroll to dedicate tasks

-Assign a % of budget to each category, highlighting preferred vendors (or team members), and which initiatives require marketing budget to achieve success.
-Once you’ve completed this, you will now what to plan for and how to prepare for each month.
-As you roll out each campaign, and educate your team as to the chosen “sale” for the month ahead, you’ll have the foresight to quantify spend vs. results.
+Assign a % of budget to each category, highlighting preferred vendors (or team members), and which initiatives require a marketing budget to achieve success.
+Once you’ve completed this, you will know what to plan for and how to prepare for each month.
+As you roll out each campaign and educate your team as to the chosen “sale” for the month ahead, you’ll have the foresight to quantify spend vs. results.

 2) Update your Email Templates, Text Templates, Phone Scripts, CRM Workflows, and Sales Processes